 Enforcing employees to take annual leave can be tricky for employers; making someone take their leave at a certain time may cause frustration if they don't want to do so.
 However, with the right processes in place, you can get employees to take enforced annual leave while still having a positive working relationship.

 Can you force staff to take annual leave?

 It’s perfectly reasonable to enforce annual leave for employees.
 However, you need to adhere to certain rules as set out in the Working Time Regulations 1998 (WTR 1998).
-There are also strategic ways you can communicate with your staff for a smoother approach to enforcing leave.
+There are also strategic ways you can communicate with your staff for a smoother approach to enforced holidays at work.

 How to enforce annual leave

 For enforced annual leave, you need to give the employee notice that is at least twice as long as the amount of time you request that they take.
 So, for example a day of enforced annual leave requires 2 days’ notice at least.
 However, the more notice you give in advance, the more time the employee will have to make plans.